 Here’s a look at what you need to make this Italian soup recipe so you know what to have on hand:

-• Minced celery, carrot, and onion: You can mince this yourself in homemade mirepoix or look for pre-chopped mirepoix in the produce or freezer aisle of your store.
+- Minced celery, carrot, and onion: You can mince this yourself for homemade mirepoix or look for pre-chopped mirepoix in the produce or freezer aisle of your store.

-• Star pastina: Look for this in the pasta aisle of your store.
+- Star pastina: Look for this in the pasta aisle of your store.
+You can use orzo or acni di pepe if needed.

 Step-by-Step Instructions

-Here’s an overview of the method of making this soup for kids.
-Scroll down to the end of the post for the full information on amounts and times.
+Here’s an overview of the method of making this Pastina Soup for kids.
+Scroll down to the end of the post for the full information, including the amounts and timing.

-1. Add the celery, carrot, and onion to a pot over medium heat.
+Step 1.
+Add the celery, carrot, and onion to a pot over medium heat.
 Cook.
+(You can also use Frozen Mirepoix.)

 How to Store